beckheng/gitignore/README.md

 gitignore
 =========

-Ony for our project .gitignore file.
+Only for our project .gitignore file.